Maurice Vaute

 Maurice Vaute (27 April 1913 - 21 June 2000) was a Belgian composer of classical music, conductor and music teacher.

 Biography

 Maurice Vaute was born on 27 April 1913 in Roisin and studied at the Conservatories of Mons and Brussels (harmony, fugue, saxophone, etc.).
-He was a music teacher and, also orchestra and choir conductor.
+He was a music teacher as well as an orchestra and choir conductor.

 His compositions are deposited as "Fonds Maurice Vaute" in the library of the Brussels conservatory.